Dog Pawing at Its Eye? 5 Common Eye Problems in Dogs

 (Learn more about how the Healthy Paws dog insurance plan pays on your actual veterinary bill and covers injuries, illnesses, emergencies, genetic conditions and much more!)

-Glaucoma is often a serious and challenging disease; about 40% of dogs will become blind in the affected eye within 1 year, and 50% are prone to developing the condition in the opposite eye.
+Glaucoma is often a serious and challenging disease; about 40% of dogs will become blind in the affected eye within one year, and 50% are prone to developing the condition in the opposite eye.
 This is why intraocular pressure testing regularly with your vet is crucial!

-To learn more about Glaucoma in dogs, read about Buddy Lee, in Happy Tails with Buddy, a Basset Hound’s story from glaucoma diagnosis to recovery.
+To learn more about glaucoma in dogs, read about Buddy Lee, in Happy Tails with Buddy, a Basset Hound’s story from glaucoma diagnosis to recovery.

-- Know your pet’s eyes: take a good look at your pup’s eyes often, especially if their eyes are hiding behind hair!
+- Know your pet’s eyes.
+Take a good look at your pup’s eyes often, especially if their eyes are hiding behind hair!
 Also, have your vet take a peek at their eye health during regular visits.

-Over 2016, Healthy Paws found that eye condition claims were the fourth most common problem seen at vet visits, and that they can range from $50 all the way to $5,000 for specialty surgeries and treatments.
+Throughout the year 2016 (the time of writing this article), Healthy Paws found that eye condition claims were the fourth most common problem seen at vet visits, and that they can range from $50 all the way to $5,000 for specialty surgeries and treatments.
 Luckily, many of these conditions are easily treatable if diagnosed early.
 Communicate well with your vet about concerns and follow through with recommendations to keep your pup’s eyes in good health!

 Kristonn Colborn, DVM, is a small animal and equine veterinarian in Bend, Oregon focusing in primary and emergency care.
 She graduated from the University of Florida with doctor of veterinary medicine degree.